Commercial kitchen

 • Contaminate food with droppings and urine

-Rat entering house
+Rat entering a building

 Cockroaches